 Sec.
-38-20. - Submission of Aadditional data required to verify establish flood hazard areas.
+38-20. - Submission of additional data to establish flood hazard areas.

 To establish flood hazard areas and base flood elevations, pursuant to article 1, division 6 of this ordinance the floodplain administrator may require submission of additional data.
 Where field surveyed topography prepared by a Florida licensed professional surveyor or digital topography accepted by the community indicates that ground elevations: